orbisgis/lczexplore/README.md

 The code of this package is under the LGPL-3 licence as described in https://www.r-project.org/Licenses/LGPL-3

+# Citation
+If you are kind enough to cite this package, please check in the /inst directory for the CITATION file (in cff style without the extension)

 # Installation
 This package can be installed from github using the install_github function of the devtools package.
 ```R